For more details see how the Delivery Date for Magento 2 extension works.

 Creating a date interval is the easiest way to cross several days in a row out of your timetable.
 All the existing intervals are displayed on the grid.
 Please go to Sales → Delivery Date → Exceptions: Date Intervals to view the current intervals and create new ones.

 You can also edit intervals as we do for this example.

 Stores - You can set delivery date exceptions separately for each store.

 From Day/Month/Year - Set up the exact date from which the rule should apply.
 In this example, the starting day will be the 18th of June 2017.

 To Day/Month/Year - define the ending date, till which the rule should work.
 We've set the ending date to the 26th of June 2017.

 Description - Add a reason for the exception; it will be displayed only on the backend.

 You can create several delivery time slots and let a customer choose the most suitable interval.
-It's also possible to define the number of deliveries per period.
-If that limit is exceeded, the module will automatically offer the next available interspace.
-Sales → Delivery Date → Time intervals.
+To do so, please go to Sales → Delivery Date → Time intervals.